03kev/Obsidian-Backup/University/01 Architettura II/Appunti Teoria/02 - Memories.md

 	- Yes: writing or reading is done
 	- No: the request is forwarded to the layer $i+1$ below

-( EXTRA -> MEMORY SWAP: WHEN THE LOWER LAYERS ARE ALL FULL AND THE CPU NEEDS TO ALLOCATE PROCESSES ON THE MASS MEMORY (SSD OR HDD) -> THAT MEANS THAT THE CPU WILL FORWARD THE REQUEST UP TO THE LAST LAYER OF THE HIERARCHY )
+<span style="color:rgb(124, 124, 124)">( EXTRA -> MEMORY SWAP: WHEN THE LOWER LAYERS ARE ALL FULL AND THE CPU NEEDS TO ALLOCATE PROCESSES ON THE MASS MEMORY (SSD OR HDD) -> THAT MEANS THAT THE CPU WILL FORWARD THE REQUEST UP TO THE LAST LAYER OF THE HIERARCHY )</span>

 #### Cache Memory
 ![[Pasted image 20240422111048.png | II R | 300]]It's an associative memory: the information that we use to index the data is contained in the data itself.
 > The cache can be built, like for the central memory, with a one-dimensional array where every element is a line addressed by an index and containing a block of the data itself (associative memory).

-<span style="color:rgb(102, 102, 102)">Split Cache: the instruction cache can be split from the data cache</span>
+<span style="color:rgb(124, 124, 124)">Split Cache: the instruction cache can be split from the data cache</span>

 <span style="color:rgb(102, 102, 102)">[ Terminology and Notation of Cache -> slides ]</span>
 ##### Direct Mapped Cache